jconorgrogan/CLARKGPT/README.md

 Replace the final line (What is 407 % 201) with any prompt you have

 Areas to improve:
 Some questions that involve complex calculation (for instance: name a letter in the english language where the "v" is silent)- theoretically an assessment of thousands of words which it might not be able to do on the fly, and gpt is prone to making things up.
-Need to figure out ways to reduce the possibility of hallucinations
+For this, I developed "COMPLEXGOAT"- see the other file in the repo

 **PROMPT**